Parallactic angle: Derivation

-The value derived above always refers to the North Celestial Pole as the origin of coordinates, even if that is not visible (i.e., if the telescope is south of the Equator).
-Some authors introduce more complicated formulas with variable signs to derive similar angles for telescopes south of the Equator that use the South Celestial Pole as the reference.
+The value derived above always refers to the north celestial pole as the origin of coordinates even if it is not visible (i.e., if the telescope is south of the equator).
+Some authors introduce more complicated formulas with variable signs to derive similar angles for telescopes south of the equator that use the south celestial pole as the reference.